 Do not allow children to operate the slideout.
 Do not allow any person to place their arms, legs, body or head between any pinch point of the lock arms, slideout fascia, interior walls, exterior walls, objects, or floor as serious injury or death could result.
 Any adjustments, or repairs, must be made only by "Newmar" qualified personnel.
 Always check the interior and exterior of the coach for objects, or persons, that are in the path of the slideout when extending or retracting the room.
 Always check the room to be sure any objects, or debris, are removed before retracting the room.
 Operator must remain continually in control of the slideout room control switch while the room is moving in or out.

-position before activating the slideout room.
+Be sure that the driver's seat is in the forward position before activating the slideout room.